of Air Quality has the primary responsibility for protecting the health

 calendar year.
 These and other periodic reports can be found via the links

 reports below were prepared specifically for two-sided printing.

 Therefore, blank pages will occur in single-sided printed version.

 Acrobat Reader for viewing.

-and particulate matter ambient air quality data collected in North Dakota
+and particulate matter ambient air quality data.
+Online versions of

-reports may be requested by contacting the Division of Air Quality
+report may be requested by contacting the Division of Air Quality.

 read our disclaimer before viewing the